MediaComem/jekyll-brand-social-wall/README.md

  * Fetch your last posts from different social networks
  * Mix and sort them by date and time
  * Render HTML Markup

+## Why should you use it ?
+ * Compare to all others js plugin, it doesn't expose any of your credentials
+ * No need of realtime update if yours social accounts have no more than few news every day
+ * Lightweight and cacheable

 ## A Social Wall ?